Finite-temperature topological invariant for interacting systems

-Recently it was shown that the winding of the many-body polarization introduced by Resta \cite{Resta-PRL-1998} is a useful alternative topological invariant for Gaussian mixed states of fermions, termed \emph{ensemble geometric phase} (EGP) \cite{Linzner-PRB-2016,Bardyn-PRX-2018}, which can also be applied in 2D \cite{Wawer}.
-It was shown that the EGP of finite-temperature states in non-interacting systems is reduced to the ground-state Zak phase in the thermodynamic limit $L\to\infty$ and thus these states have the same topological classification as the corresponding ground states (following the "ten-fold way" \cite{Altland-PRB-1997,Schnyder-PRB-2008,Ryu-NJPhys-2010}).
 In the present paper we extend this concept to the case of interactions between particles including the possibility of interaction-induced fractionalization and degeneracy.
-We show that a generalized many-body polarization is also applicable to systems with a gapped ground state of fractional filling and the associated generalized EGP allows to define a topological invariant for finite-temperature states of one-dimensional systems of \emph{interacting} particles.
-The EGP reduces to the well-known Niu-Thouless-Wu invariant \cite{Niu-JPhysA-1984,Niu-PRB-1985} at $T= 0$ and has the same value for all temperatures below a certain critical value.
-The critical temperature is at least on the order of the many-body gap, but there are indications that it is infinite in the generic case.
-The EGP also provides a theoretical tool to detect topological order present in the ground state in cases where numerical calculations are restricted to non-zero temperatures.
-We illustrate our results with numerical simulations of the extended super-lattice Bose-Hubbard model (Ext-SLBHM) at quarter filling, where the ground state is a doubly degenerate Mott insulator (MI).
+We show that a generalization of the EGP to systems with a gapped ground state of fractional filling allows to define a topological invariant for finite-temperature states of one-dimensional systems of \emph{interacting} particles.
+The winding of the EGP reduces to the well-known Niu-Thouless-Wu (NTW) invariant \cite{Niu-JPhysA-1984,Niu-PRB-1985} at $T= 0$ and has the same value for all temperatures below a certain critical value.
+The EGP also provides a theoretical tool to detect topological order present in the ground state in cases where the gap is small or numerical calculations are restricted to non-zero temperatures.
+We illustrate our results with numerical simulations of the extended super-lattice Bose-Hubbard model (Ext-SLBHM) \cite{ExtSLBHM} at quarter filling, where the ground state is a doubly degenerate Mott insulator (MI).

 \paragraph{Ensemble Geometric Phase: integer case. --}